SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Normal Function

-The CHRNA4 gene provides instructions for making one part (subunit) of a larger protein called a neuronal nicotinic acetylcholine receptor (nAChR).
-Each nAChR protein is made up of a combination of five subunits, usually two alpha (α) and three beta (β) subunits.
-Many different combinations are possible, and the characteristics of each nAChR protein depend on which subunits it contains.
-In the brain, nAChR proteins most commonly consist of two α4 subunits and three β2 subunits.
+The CHRNA4 gene provides instructions for making one part (subunit) of a larger protein complex called a nicotinic acetylcholine receptor (nAChR).
+Each nAChR complex is made up of a combination of five subunits, usually two alpha (α) and three beta (β) subunits.
+Many different combinations are possible; the characteristics of each nAChR complex depend on its specific subunits.
+In the brain, the complex most commonly consists of two α4 subunits and three β2 subunits.
 The CHRNA4 gene is responsible for producing the α4 subunit.

-In the brain, nAChR proteins are widely distributed and play an important role in chemical signaling between nerve cells (neurons).
-The nAChR proteins act as channels, allowing charged atoms (ions) including calcium, sodium, and potassium to cross the cell membrane.
-These channels open when attached to a brain chemical (neurotransmitter) called acetylcholine.
+In the brain, the nAChR complex plays an important role in chemical signaling between nerve cells (neurons).
+The nAChR acts as a channel, allowing charged atoms (ions), including calcium, sodium, and potassium, to cross the cell membrane.
+These channels open when they attach to a chemical messenger (neurotransmitter) called acetylcholine.
 The channels also open in response to nicotine, the addictive substance in tobacco.
+As these channels open, the increased flow of ions across the cell membrane alters the release of neurotransmitters.

-Communication between neurons depends on neurotransmitters, which are released from one neuron and taken up by neighboring neurons.
+Communication between neurons depends on neurotransmitters.
 The release and uptake of these chemicals are tightly regulated to ensure that signals are passed efficiently and accurately between neurons.
 Researchers believe that nAChR channels play an important role in controlling the normal release and uptake of neurotransmitters.

 Health Conditions Related to Genetic Changes

-CHRNA4 mutations make nAChR channels more sensitive to the neurotransmitter acetylcholine, allowing the channels to open more easily than usual.
-The resulting increase in ion flow across the cell membrane alters the release of neurotransmitters, which changes signaling between neurons.
-Researchers believe that the overexcitement of certain neurons in the brain triggers the abnormal brain activity associated with seizures.
-It is unclear why the seizures seen in ADNFLE start in the frontal lobes of the brain and occur most often during sleep.
+Pathogenic variants in the CHRNA4 gene can cause cells to produce subunits that make nAChR channels more sensitive to acetylcholine, which allows the channels to open more easily than usual.
+The resulting increase in ions crossing the cell membrane alters the release of neurotransmitters, which changes the signaling between neurons.
+As a result, it is likely that certain neurons are more active than usual, which triggers the abnormal brain activity associated with seizures.
+It is unclear why the seizures seen in people with ADSHE typically occur during sleep.

 More About This Health Condition